friednoodless/chiangm/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+<h3>chiangm.com</h3>

+Created with React Frontend and a AWS APIGW/Lambda Backend deployed with TFE